aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 #### IAM permissions

 To deploy the environment, you must log in to the AWS Management Console with IAM permissions for the resources and actions the templates will deploy.
-The AdministratorAccess managed policy within IAM provides sufficient permissions although your organization may choose to use a custom policy with more restrictions.
+You'll need to log in with an IAM User that has the **AdministratorAccess** managed policy within IAM provides sufficient permissions although your organization may choose to use a custom policy with more restrictions.

 ## Deployment Options